Stop Flock AI Surveillance Cameras

 Specifically, he looked up the license plate of his dating partner more than 120 times between March 26 and May 26 of 2025.
 He also looked at a second license plate that belonged to that person's former partner 55 times in the same time period.
 The officer listed the reason for his search in the Flock system as "investigation."

-Kechi police lieutenant arrested for using police technology to stalk wife
+Kechi police lieutenant arrested for using Flock cameras to stalk wife

-Kechi Police Lieutenant Victor Heiar was arrested by the Wichita Police Department after it was discovered he utilized his position within the police department to unlawfully access WPD’s flock license plate reader technology to monitor where his estranged wife was located.
+Kechi Police Lieutenant Victor Heiar was arrested by the Wichita Police Department after it was discovered he utilized his position within the police department to unlawfully access WPD’s Flock ALPR Surveillance cameras to monitor where his estranged wife was located.

-A Menasha police officer was charged with misconduct in office for using a license plate recognition system to track his ex-girlfriend
+A Menasha police officer was charged with misconduct in office for using Flock systems to track his ex-girlfriend

 According to the complaint, Morales’ ex-girlfriend complained he had used the Flock system to monitor her location.
 A review of Morales’ activity showed he tried to use it five different times for her vehicle in early October 2025.